openstack-archive/stx-docs/doc/source/installation_guide/2018_10/controller_storage.rst

 -  **Only in Virtual Environment**: Ensure that the interface used is one of those attached to host bridge with model type "virtio" (i.e., eth1000 and eth1001).
-The model type "e1000" emulated devices will not work for provider networks.
+The model type "e1000" emulated devices will not work for provider networks:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list compute-0

 Provision the data interface for Compute:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-if-modify -p providernet-a -c data compute-0 eth1000

 ***************************
 VSwitch Virtual Environment